pexpect/pexpect/doc/commonissues.rst

 Pexpect now automatically adds a short delay before sending data to a child process.
 This more closely mimics what happens in the usual human-to-app interaction.
-The delay can be tuned with the 'delaybeforesend' attribute of the spawn class.
+The delay can be tuned with the ``delaybeforesend`` attribute of the spawn class.
 In general, this fixes the problem for everyone and so this should not be an issue for most users.
 For some applications you might with to turn it off::